mattermost/docs/source/cloud/cloud-mobile/troubleshooting-mobile.rst

 **Connect to our community workspace**

-1. Create an account at https://community.mattermost.com
+1. Create an account at https://community.mattermost.com.
-2. Delete your mobile application and reinstall it
+2. Delete your mobile application and reinstall it.
-3. In your mobile app, enter the server URL https://community.mattermost.com and then your login credentials to see if the connection is working
+3. In your mobile app, enter the server URL https://community.mattermost.com and then your login credentials to see if the connection is working.

 **Connect with another device**

-If you have another mobile device available, try connecting with that to see if your issue still reproduces.
+- If you have another mobile device available, try connecting with that to see if your issue still reproduces.

-If you don’t have another device available, check with other teammates to see if they are having the same issue.
+- If you don’t have another device available, check with other teammates to see if they are having the same issue.